 Greater cooperation on debt treatments, both for low-income and middle-income countries, including the swift conclusion of cases currently under treatment under the G20 Common Framework (to be developed).

-For strengthening MDBs, reforms must include, among others (1) greater resources, starting with the additional financing capacity created by CAF measures (2) an increase in leverage (the CAR) (3) a reformed operational model (e.g., the use of guarantees) and (4) more mutual synergies: MDBs should work as a system, also in cooperation with regional, national development banks and vertical funds.
+For strengthening MDBs, reforms must include, among others (1) greater resources, starting with the additional financing capacity created by CAF measures (2) an increase in leverage (3) a reformed operational model (e.g., the use of guarantees) and (4) more mutual synergies: MDBs should work as a system, also in cooperation with regional, national development banks and vertical funds.
 The work under the G20 Indian Presidency on strengthening MDBs to address shared global challenges of the 21st century is crucial.
 We look forward to the Report of the G20 Expert Group on Strengthening MDBs.

 Work on better standards and data information and certification systems for decarbonised investments (should multilateral institutions – the World Bank – take an increased role?).

 Perspectives for vertical funds.
+Promoting better use of existing resources including by increasing their leverage.
 Is there a road to some rationalisation?
 At least the vertical funds could contribute with their concessional resources to the action of MDBs supporting global public goods.
 (Governments must balance the benefits of diversity, additionality, and efficiency when they set up vertical and trust funds.
 The dangers of too much dispersion in concessional money.
 Are they prospects for leveraging?).

 Promote an approach that builds on countries’ needs, ensures broader financial mobilization and helps address poverty and global challenges jointly.